ISCPIF/viabilitree/example/population/src/main/scala/fr/iscpif/population/READMEpopulation.md

 ## Approximation of a set

 The **population** package gives an example of the basic learning function in **Viabilitree**.
-Scala object *PopulationApproximation* shows how to approximate the set Viab(K), the theoretical viability kernel is defined by:
+Scala object *PopulationApproximation* shows how to approximate the set Viab(K), the theoretical viability kernel which is defined by:
 ```math
 Viab(K) = \left\{ (x,y)\in {\mathbb R}^2| \quad  x \in [a;b], y\in [-\sqrt{2c\text{log}(\frac{x}{a})}; \sqrt{2c\text{log}(\frac{b}{x})}] \right\}
 ```